 The views from the Montane trails are second to none.
 This photograph shows Coal Creek, with the Three Sisters and Mount Proctor in the distance.
 With snow on the peaks, it not unusual to see multiple seasons on display in Fernie on any given day.
 Fall colours can easily mix with lower elevation snow.

 The Montane Warming Hut sits at the foot of Uprooted and offers this great view of Mount Fernie.
-While Uprooted itself, below River Road Extension offers stunning panoramic views of Fernie Alpine Resort.
+The hut is best accessed from Montane Hut via Easy Beaver.
+Uprooted itself offers stunning panoramic views across the valley to Fernie Alpine Resort.

 Mike Cotton is a photographer and travel writer from the UK.
 Find more of his work at Nomads on the Road or on Instagram.